ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

     - Kólga, a female troll pack leader.
 Hot headed, harsh, and hungry.
 Not unreasonable, but very aware of what the laws of nature allow and not, to put it simply.
 With her "survival of the fittest" and "might makes right" attitude, she still can respect her neighbors if they respect her... from a distance.
 7. **Magic Items:** Only a few here.
 Tailor to your players.
     - A top of ceaseless spinning: Spins until grabbed or bumped enough
     - Everice Shard: said to come from beyond the Bifröst.
-Used within each icebreaker that forms ice in its surounding waters
+Used within each icebreaker that forms ice in its surrounding waters
     - Eternal Cinder: A rare everburning cinder said to have been the remains of burning trimmings of Yggdrasil.
         - A boon in these frozen lands
     - Yule Logs : May be any log dedicated to the Yuletide burning, but ideally carved with yuletide markings and more so ideally from the trimmings of the Yggdrasil.
         - Burning lasts longer and can survive in strong winds and winter storms where typical logs would be put out.
 May be used to make a torch.
-        - Perhaps the Yuletide carved markings keep away mischevious fae looking to steal warmth?
+        - Perhaps the Yuletide carved markings keep away mischievous fae looking to steal warmth?
 Perhaps, it provides them with their own heat without depriving the owner of the log of theirs.
 8. **Review Your Notes Before the Game**

 ### Potential Outcomes